kriegernathan1/Recreation_dive_planner/README.md

 # Recreation_dive_planner
 ## What is this?
-Recreation_dive_planner is a free and open source program that gives divers the ability to plan repeat dives in the same day while following recommended decompression limits.
+Recreation_dive_planner is an open source program that assist divers in the use of PADI dive tables.
+The program help planning for single, double, or multiple dives and will work within the same limits as the PADI dive table to allow for save and fun experience.

 ## How to use?
 For now please use the IDE of your choosing to run dive planner.
 Currently,